tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 “Call her the B word!”
 Rowan shouted with a laugh.

-“No, there is no reason for using bad words,” he said.
+“No, there is no reason for using bad words,” our father said.
 “I want you to get used to fighting back.
 Start with using words.”

 “You always use your toothbrush with your gross mouth.”
 Ophelia spoke up with a squeak.
 “And you use my toothpaste.”